STOP PRESS: A level Results 2018

 - 67% of applicants have been placed at their first choice university, the majority at Russell Group universities

 Brampton College has a long history of achieving outstanding A level results.
-The College came 3rd nationally in the Department for Education (DfE) performance table of independent sixth form colleges (published January 2018) and has come top of all sixth form colleges in London for the last 17 years.
-In 2017 the DfE also placed the College in the top 5% of schools and colleges in the country, and number one in Barnet, for the A level Progress Score, which measures how much progress students have made from GCSE to A level – an exceptional achievement.
+The College came 3rd nationally in the Department for Education (DfE) performance table of independent sixth form colleges (published January 2019) and has come top of all sixth form colleges in London for the last 18 years.
+In 2018 the DfE also placed the College in the top 5% of schools and colleges in the country, for the A level Progress Score, which measures how much progress students have made from GCSE to A level – an exceptional achievement.

 Follow the links below to find out more information about our recent results.